ppc64le/devops-automation/terraform/mongodb-ibmcloud/README.md

   2. Creates a new ssh key to login
   3. Opens Ports 80, 443 in VPC Security Group port to access web page
   4. Opens Port 27017 in VPC Security Group port to access Mongodb Server
-  5. Opens Ports 22 to access SSH console
+  5. Opens Port 22 to access SSH console
   6. Sets up Mongodb and Mongo Express packages and starts services
   7. Application files are mounted to /mnt/app